jkrshw/jessek-blog/content/Posts/allies-read-this.md

 ## So you want to be an ally

 Julie Pagano has written a [great post](http://juliepagano.com/blog/2014/05/10/so-you-want-to-be-an-ally/) on how to be an ally.
-That is, someone not in the opressed minority that wants to see an end to the opression.
+That is, someone not in the oppressed minority that wants to see an end to the oppression.

 Please [read it](http://juliepagano.com/blog/2014/05/10/so-you-want-to-be-an-ally/).
 Go a head.
 I'll wait.